 I have been trying to select a good quote every couple of days that is applicable to the challenges of entrepreneurship.
-What follows are the balance I selected in April.
+What follows are the balance of quotes for entrepreneurs that I selected in April 2008.
 For the first part see Quotes for Founders

 Update April 30, 2011: You can follow @skmurphy to get these hot off the mojo wire or wait until the end of the month when they are collected on the blog.
 Enter your E-mail if you would like Feedburner to deliver new blog posts to your inbox.